apache/flink/docs/dev/table/streaming/joins.md

   o.amount * r.rate AS amount
 FROM
   Orders AS o,
-  LATERAL TABLE (Rates(o.proctime)) AS r
+  LATERAL TABLE (Rates(o.rowtime)) AS r
 WHERE r.currency = o.currency
 {% endhighlight %}

 Each record from the probe side will be joined with the version of the build side table at the time of the correlated time attribute of the probe side record.
 In order to support updates (overwrites) of previous values on the build side table, the table must define a primary key.

-In our example, each record from `Orders` will be joined with the version of `Rates` at time `o.proctime`.
-Because the time attribute defines a processing-time notion, a newly appended order is always joined with the most recent version of `Rates` when executing the operation.
+In our example, each record from `Orders` will be joined with the version of `Rates` at time `o.rowtime`.
 The `currency` field has been defined as the primary key of `Rates` before and is used to connect both tables in our example.
+If the query were using a processing-time notion, a newly appended order would always be joined with the most recent version of `Rates` when executing the operation.

 In contrast to [regular joins](#regular-joins), this means that if there is a new record on the build side, it will not affect the previous results of the join.
 This again allows Flink to limit the number of elements that must be kept in the state.